Taji, Iraq

-Taji or Al-Taji (التاجي) is a rural town around 30 kilometers (18 mi) north of the city of Baghdad, within Baghdad Governorate and Salah ad Din Governorate.

-Taji has about 200,000 inhabitants.
-Many are Sunni Arab Muslims who work in the farming and agriculture sector.

-The area of Taji district is 388 square kilometers, equivalent to 155,200 dunums, and its borders are the Tigris River to the east, Tarmiyah district to the north, Anbar Governorate to the west, and the center of Kadhimiya district and Dhat al-Salasil district to the south.
+Taji is a district in the far north of Baghdad Governorate in central Iraq.
+It was formerly a subdistrict of Kadhimiya District and became a district on 22 January 2020.
+It consists of seven administrative divisions, has an area of 207 square kilometres, and had a population of 190,297 in 2022.

+The Taji area begins immediately after the Baghdad Gate.
+The first areas include Al-Sabiyat, Arkiya, Fadil, Al-Tajiyat, and Al-Masabih, extending to the Dhira' Dijla Bridge.
+These areas are commonly known as Taji I, while the areas beyond the bridge are known as Taji II, and the Taji region extends northward until the area of Tarmiyah.

 History

 Al-Taji airfield, in the volatile Sunni Triangle, was originally an Iraqi Republican Guard base during the Saddam era.
 It was once a center for the manufacture of chemical weapons.
 Taji was also the location of the largest tank maintenance facility in Iraq.
 Al-Taji airfield came under American control following the US invasion and was subsequently renamed Camp Cooke.